lucasaas98/youtube_cuck/README.md

 These videos will then be accessible to the frontend via the NGINX server.

 For each channel multiple video urls will be returned.
-Only the videos more recent than a certain date threshold (2 days, currently) are downloaded.
+Only the videos more recent than a certain date threshold (30 days, currently) are downloaded.

-To keep the size of the folders smaller, videos older than 4 days are automatically removed.
+To keep the size of the folders smaller, videos older than 10 days are automatically removed.

+All these values can be modified by changing the values in **youtube_cuck/backend/backend/constants.py**

 ### The idea
 This was a quick and dirty python project that is proving to be very useful.
-The best part for me is the fact that the load times are absolutelly phenomenal, which makes sense since everything is found locally and there are no external livraries in the HTML files.
+The best part for me is the fact that the load times are absolutelly phenomenal, which makes sense since everything is found locally and there are no external libraries in the HTML/JS files.

-Now that the kubernetes environment is ready it is also very easy to setup in new machines.
-The only thing that is really needed is to transfer my real **subscription_manager** file to the **nginx_server** folder and I'm golden.
+Now that the development and production environments are pretty well defined it's easier than ever to add new features.

 ### What is to come
 Currently working on: